 What I’d say is that if you’re trekking in the Everest region and can’t bear the thought of NOT GOING TO EBC, then my recommendation would be the “back door” route to EBC.

-To find our more about Everest treks visit my EVEREST trips section.
+To find our more about Everest treks visit our EVEREST trips section.

 Snow Cat Travel specialises in tailor made treks and adventures to Nepal and Bhutan